Wednesday, June 25, 2025

 The Ascent of Awareness

 The Omega Point is attained individually.
-And with this in mind we can see that for thousands of years an individual here or there has crossed over.
+And with this in mind we can see that for thousands of years an individual here and there has crossed over.
 Pierre Teilhard saw that the cumulative press of knowledge, and in particular the sophistication of language, would inexorably lead life on earth to realization.
 Zen is an emergent laborer in this work of Awakening.

 This is happening all around us as we speak, and the work is increasingly critical, for it must be admitted that by-and-large the spectrum of humanity which thinks it runs the world is populated by unenlightened monkeys (not that there's anything wrong with that).